Music of Denmark

-The earliest traces of Danish music go back to the many twisting Bronze-Age horns or lurs which some experts have identified as musical instruments.
-They have been discovered in various parts of Scandinavia, mostly Denmark, since the end of the 18th century.
+The origins of Danish music can be traced back to the Bronze Age.
+Horns or lurs have been discovered in various parts of Scandinavia, mostly in the region now known as Denmark, since the end of the 18th century.
 Denmark's most famous classical composer is Carl Nielsen, especially remembered for his six symphonies, while the Royal Danish Ballet specializes in the work of Danish choreographer August Bournonville.
 Danes have distinguished themselves as jazz musicians, and the Copenhagen Jazz Festival has acquired an international reputation.
 The modern pop and rock scene has produced a few names of note, including MØ, Dizzy Mizz Lizzy, Lukas Graham, D-A-D, Tina Dico, Aqua, The Raveonettes, Michael Learns to Rock, Volbeat, Alphabeat, Safri Duo, Medina, Oh Land, Kashmir, King Diamond, Outlandish, and Mew.
 Lars Ulrich is the first Danish musician to be inducted into the Rock and Roll Hall of Fame.

 Origins

 The earliest traces of Danish music go back to the many twisting Bronze-Age horns or lurs which some experts have identified as musical instruments.
 They have been discovered in various parts of Scandinavia, mostly Denmark, since the end of the 18th century.

 In his Gesta Danorum (c.1200), historian Saxo Grammaticus refers to the power that music had over King Erik the Kind-Hearted.
 In the 13th and early 14th centuries, German minnesingers such as Tannhäuser and Frauenlob sang in the Danish courts.
 The Codex Runicus (c.1300) contains a verse written in runes with a non-rhythmic musical notation.
 The first line is Drømdæ mik æn drøm i nat (I Dreamed Me a Dream Last Night).
 There is also evidence that English monks came to Denmark to sing at a celebration commemorating St Canute, who died in 1086.
 In 1145, Lund Cathedral received Scandinavia's first choir statues, and by 1330 it was one of the larger churches to have an organ installed.